 Leading in Uncertainty

-Online peer support sessions for charities.
+Online peer support sessions for small charities.

 Since 2020, over 500 leaders have taken part in our Leading in Uncertainty sessions.
 These sessions combine open peer support with expert-led conversations, tackling the most pressing and recurring charity challenges leaders face.